 Until recently, you could only sign up for a new Microsoft Azure subscription using your Microsoft account (Windows Live ID).
 Azure now supports using either of the following two account methods to sign up:

 Microsoft accounts (created by you for personal use) - Provide access to all consumer-oriented Microsoft products and cloud services, such as Outlook (Hotmail), Messenger, OneDrive, MSN, Xbox LIVE, or Office 365.
-Signing up for Outlook automatically creates a Microsoft account with an @Outlook.com address.
+Signing up for an Outlook.com mailbox automatically creates a Microsoft account.
 After a Microsoft account is created, it can be used to access consumer-related Microsoft cloud services or Azure.
 Learn more

 After this directory has been created, an admin can then create users and assign licenses to them based on which cloud service subscriptions they need access to, such as Azure.